LIISim/LIISim.github.io/_pages/downloads.md

 | Screen resolution | 1920 x 1080 or higher (scaling problems can occur for small notebook displays with high resolution) |
 | Software | Microsoft Visual C++ 2013 Redistributable (<a href="https://www.microsoft.com/en-us/download/details.aspx?id=40784" target="_blank">download here</a>) |

-We are currently in BETA development phase, release is scheduled for Spring 2018.
-Please feel free to request a BETA release for testing purposes.
-{: .notice--info}

 ## Releases